 Advantages are mostly the same as with the other genres listed: increased possibilities in extending content (interactivity, video etc.); decreasing distribution costs; outreach to a large audience; modularity.
 However, storage and download/update speed present a challenge, as already mentioned above.

-###5) New genres of publication
+###5) New genres

 New genres of publication are likely to emerge out of the ongoing digitization of the publishing industry.
 They could even fall outside of what we would normally consider a 'book', like short pamphlets, poems, essays, sketches, or – in the world of digital media – apps, a series of tweets, a blog et cetera.
 Or similar to adventure games, we can imagine the use of an interactive approach where the reader is able to control the narrative or to build or customize the publication.